centaur-ai/torchlogic/README.md

 - _Masked Tensors_: Reasoning Networks use tensors and masking to represent any logical structure _and_ leverage GPU optimized computations
 - _Neural -> Symbolic Extension_: Symbolic operations in _NRN_ are PyTorch Modules and can therefore integrate with existing Deep Neural Networks seamlessly

-With these principles, _NRN_ and Neural Reasoning Networks are able to extend and integrate with our current state-of-the-art technologies that leverage advances in Deep Learning.
+With these principles, _NRN_ is able to extend and integrate with our current state-of-the-art technologies that leverage advances in Deep Learning.
 Neural Reasoning Networks developed with _NRN_ can scale with multi-GPU support.
 Finally, those familiar with PyTorch development principles will have only a small step